 Although things are improving, women continue to be underrepresented at every level in the workplace.
 A 2019 study by Women in the Workplace shows that women hold only 21 percent of C-Suite level positions and 38 percent of management positions.
 Much of this is due, of course, to bias, both conscious and unconscious, at every … More Mistakes Women Make in the Workplace That Hold Them Back

 Words have power.
 The words you choose can either bring strength to your communication or dilute it, removing power and lessening the impact.
-Very often women choose, either deliberately or subconsciously, words that undermine their own messaging as a way to be “polite” or “less threatening.”
-Instead, they often end up being taken less seriously, … More Four Easy Ways to Improve Your Email Communications
+Very often we choose, either deliberately or subconsciously, words that undermine our own messaging as a way to be “polite” or “less threatening.”
+Instead, we end up being taken less seriously, or … More Four Easy Ways to Improve Your Email Communications

 It’s 2020 and we are in the middle of a global pandemic, Covid-19.
 Offices, restaurants and bars, small businesses, anything deemed nonessential, is shut down.
 Everything in my social feeds, as well as the news broadcasts right now, is related to the virus.
 States are issuing stay-at-home orders, pushing people ever more toward their devices … More Marketing in Times of Crisis

 As we wind down 2019, I, like always, resolve to read more in the coming year.
 If you’re looking to do the same, I’m sharing my own list of books I read, and recommend, in 2019 in no particular order.
 Note: I joined a ladies’ book club this past year, so many of the titles … More 2019 Book Recommendations

 Since the most recent election, Facebook has strengthened the authorizations required to run ads for social issues, elections or political campaigns.
 The ultimate goal of these authorizations is to prove you are a citizen of the country in which the issue is being debated and that you are authorized to run ads on the page’s … More How to Get Authorized to Run Political Ads on Facebook